PaymentObserverPayment Observer

 The Bitcoin block chain (blue) including the genesis block (green)

 To create a valid block it has to be signed with the solution to a mathematical difficult problem.
-The problem is a one-way function that is based on the current transactions as well as the previous block.
-This concept makes the block chain a proof-of-work system that confirms transactions and prevents double spending.
+The problem is a proof-of-work system that confirms transactions and prevents double spending.
 An attacker could only change the transaction history if he has more computation power that the rest of the Bitcoin network.

 Each block generates a certain amount of Bitcoins as a reward for the client that solves the problem and creates the block.
 The process of competing to solve the current block is called Bitcoin Mining.
 The difficulty of the problem is adjusted by the network so that on average a block is generated every 10 minutes.